Foods for Lactating Mothers:

 - Always let baby empty one side and then move to the other.

-- If you feel your supply is low,you can try to express and store after every breastfeeding session.
+- If you feel your supply is low, you can try to express and store after every breastfeeding session.
 This enhances your supply.
-But do ensure that baby does not cling to bottle feed/expressed milk and refuse sucking.
+But ensure that the baby does not cling to bottle feed/expressed milk and refuse to suck.

 - Learn on right latching positions and ensure proper latch on every time.

-- Always have a word with your doctor and pediatrician before including any food to your diet
+- Always have a word with your doctor and paediatrician before including any food to your diet